Datican-NG/hpc-docs/slurm.md

 ### Step 2: Create SSH keys

 1. In your local terminal (or Command Prompt on Windows), run `ssh-keygen -t ed25519` to generate an SSH key pair.
-Do not set a password when prompted.
+Press enter to use the default suggested location for storing the keys.
+Press enter when prompted for an optional password (this skips adding a password-- the key is already secure without one).
 2. Two files will be created: `KEYNAME` (private key) and `KEYNAME.pub` (public key).
 Never share your private key.
 3. Add the private key to ssh-agent with `ssh-add PATH_TO_KEYNAME`.
 4. Verify the key was added with `ssh-add -l`.